Schiefe Ebene

 The Schiefe Ebene ([ˈʃiːfə ˈʔeːbənə]; literally 'inclined plane') is a steep incline on Bamberg–Hof section of the Ludwig South-North Railway in the region of Upper Franconia, in Bavaria, Germany.

 Location and construction

 The Schiefe Ebene is located in the Landkreis (country district) of Kulmbach, beginning east of Neuenmarkt–Wirsberg station and ending at Marktschorgast.
 The route is not electrified, but has been widened to two tracks.
 On the adjacent incline between Marktschorgast and Stammbach, the second track has been subsequently dismantled.
-On its way into the Franconian Forest mountains the ramp climbs 157.7 metres over a distance of 6.8 kilometres and therefore has an average incline of 23‰.
+On its way into the Franconian Forest mountains the ramp climbs 157.7 metres over a distance of 6.8 kilometres and therefore has an average incline of 23‰ (UK: 1 in 43).
 It was built between 1844 and 1848 as part of the Ludwig South-North line and was opened on 1 November 1848.
 With its numerous supporting walls, cuttings and stone embankments it was one of the great engineering feats of its time.
 The cost of construction was 917,318 Gulden.